 Since 1979, the Florida CPM Program has been training leaders and improving management in the Sunshine State.
 One measure of the success of the program is the quality of its graduates.
 Meet some of the CPM graduates who are making a difference in their organizations.

 Jim Wolfe is a 30+ year veteran of the Florida Department of Transportation.
-He currently serves as the District 4 Secretary.
-He is responsible for all state roads in Broward County, Palm Beach County and the Treasure Coast.
+He currently serves as the District 6 Secretary.
+He is responsible for all state roads in Miami and Dade County.
 He is a seventh generation Floridian, a graduate of the University of Florida, a Registered Professional Engineer and a Certified Public Manager.

 Education: BSCE, University of Florida, 1977; ME, University of Florida, 1978